-While most of the scenes are very short and only present short snapshots, some participants are given more time.
-These longer contributions, divided into short scenes scattered throughout the film, are among the stronger moments of "Deutschland.
-Your Self-Portrait".
-Even if they look as if they were directed by professional documentary filmmakers, which weakens the personal, "simple" character of the project a little, they simply tell the most exciting stories.
-The short clips that otherwise dominate the film, in fact, seem simply tiring in the long run.
+While most of the scenes are very short and only present brief snapshots, some participants are given more time.
+These longer contributions, which are divided into short scenes scattered throughout the film, are some of the stronger moments of Germany.
+Your Self-Portrait.
+Even if they seem as if they were directed by professional documentary filmmakers, thus somewhat weakening the personal, simple character of the project, they simply tell the most exciting stories The short clips that otherwise dominate the film, after all, simply seem tedious in the long run.

 The problem is that the concept of Life in a Day - A Day on Our Earth will not easily translate to individual countries.
 After all, the appeal of the original project was to show not only the differences, but more importantly the many similarities between people from different countries and cultures.
 If you take this point out, the whole thing quickly degenerates into a long-winded selfie show of the kind you can admire hundreds of times a day on YouTube.
 Of course, the makers of the Germany version have tried to show how colorful and diverse our society is.
 But this is unfortunately done very hesitantly, one-sided and yet also arguably clichÃ©d, which is why this aspect doesn't really work.
 Rather, Germany.
 Dein Selbstportrait rather wants to convey an image of Germany as the makers would like it to be - which does not always correspond to how it really is.

 Be that as it may, despite all the criticisms, Deutschland.
 Dein SelbstportrÃ¤t has some very nice scenes to offer, at which one can laugh heartily at times.
 The best of these scenes, however, is hiding in the end credits.
 Here a little boy is observed discussing with his dad simply hilarious!
 Because of such moments, the bottom line for a visit to the cinema is just: Recommendable!